More Photos

 Overview

-Four hundred kilometres north of the Canary Islands, the Portuguese island of Madeira is known as the ‘Island of Eternal Spring’ on account of its welcoming climate and floral diversity.
-Popular with hikers, drawn to its rugged landscape and unique ‘levada’ trails, Madeira also works fantastically well as a holiday destination for confident cyclists seeking a challenge.
-You can witness the island's distinct charm for yourself on this one week self-guided cycling holiday as you circumnavigate the island on generally quiet roads that twist and turn, almost always within sight of the Atlantic Ocean.
-We include a number of short vehicle transfers to overcome the longest climbs, but there’s still plenty of climbing to be done – all of course at your own pace.
-Madeira is a revelation with its pretty villages, ancient laurel forest, vivid birdlife, colourful botanical gardens, volcanic geology and breathtaking coastal scenery.
-Culturally, too, the island is special; colonised by the Portuguese in the 15th Century and boasting a rich history as a focal point of Atlantic trade routes and as a producer of sugar cane.
-Magnificent manor houses (known as quintas) and monumental fortresses bear witness to the island’s colourful past.
+Five hundred kilometres north of the Canary Islands lies the Portuguese island of Madeira.
+Known as the ‘Pearl of the Atlantic’ as it rises majestically from the surrounding ocean, it is blessed with a welcoming climate, year-round sunshine, and a plethora of exotic fruits and flowers.
+Popular with hikers drawn to its rugged landscape and unique ‘levada’ trails, Madeira is also a stunning destination for cycling.
+With its generally quiet roads, and whether you're a more confident cyclist seeking a challenge, or you'd prefer to make life easier on an e-bike, you'll be blown away by the scenery on this trip.
+Witness the island's distinct charm for yourself on this one week self-guided cycling holiday as you circumnavigate the island on roads that twist and turn, almost always within sight of the Atlantic Ocean.
+We include some short vehicle transfers to overcome the longest climbs, and there’s still plenty of climbing to be done – all of course at your own pace.
+Madeira is a revelation with its pretty villages, ancient laurel forest, vivid birdlife, colourful botanical gardens, volcanic geology, and breath-taking coastal scenery.
+Culturally, too, the island is special.
+Colonised by the Portuguese in the 15th century and boasting a rich history as a focal point of Atlantic trade routes and as a producer of sugar cane, magnificent manor houses (known as quintas) and monumental fortresses bear witness to the island’s colourful past.

-You will spend 5 days circumnavigating the island, staying in a fantastic selection of 4* hotels (1 night in a special 2* hotel beside the sea) on a bed and breakfast basis.
-Plus, we have included 2 nights in the island’s capital of Funchal with a day off the bikes for you to do some exploring.
+You will spend 5 days circumnavigating the island, staying in a selection of fantastic 4 star hotels (and 1 night in a special 2-star hotel beside the sea) on a bed and breakfast basis.
+We have included 2 nights in the island’s capital, Funchal, with a day off the bikes for you to do some exploring on foot too.

 Is this holiday for you?

 If you’re a regular cyclist with a good level of fitness and looking for somewhere different for your next holiday on 2 wheels, this could be for you.
-We have included 5 days of cycling, covering a total of 190 kilometres on quiet roads.
-Averaging less than 40 kilometres per day, the distances are not great, but the distinctly undulating nature of the terrain, including some long climbs, makes t …
+We have included 5 days of cycling, covering a total of 190km on quiet roads.
+Averaging less than 40km per day, the distances are not huge, yet the distinctly undulating nature of the terrain, including some long climbs, makes this probably our …

 If you’re a regular cyclist with a good level of fitness and looking for somewhere different for your next holiday on 2 wheels, this could be for you.
-We have included 5 days of cycling, covering a total of 190 kilometres on quiet roads.
-Averaging less than 40 kilometres per day, the distances are not great, but the distinctly undulating nature of the terrain, including some long climbs, makes this probably our most challenging self-guided cycling holidays.
+We have included 5 days of cycling, covering a total of 190km on quiet roads.
+Averaging less than 40km per day, the distances are not huge, yet the distinctly undulating nature of the terrain, including some long climbs, makes this probably our most challenging self-guided cycling holiday.
 Taking each day’s ride at your own pace, there will be lots of time to stop and to take in the sights.
 Plus, with the option to upgrade to an e-bike, you can always opt for a little extra pedal power on the hills.
-With comfortable, generally 4-star, accommodation throughout, you will have everything you need to relax on the completion of each day’s activities.
+With comfortable generally 4-star accommodation throughout, you will have everything you need to relax after each day’s activities.

 Why KE?